PlayStation Portable: PSP Go (N1000)

-The PSP Go lacks a UMD drive, and instead has 16 GB of internal flash memory, which can be extended by up to 32 GB with the use of a Memory Stick Micro (M2).
-Games must be downloaded from the PlayStation Store.
-The removal of the UMD drive effectively region-locks the unit because it must be linked to a single, region-locked PlayStation Network account.
+The PSP Go lacks a UMD drive, instead opting to only 16 GB of internal flash memory.
+An additional 16 GB can be added with the addition of a Memory Stick Micro (M2).
+Games must be purchased and downloaded from the PlayStation Store.
 While the PSP Go can download games to itself, users can also download and transfer games to the device from a PlayStation 3 console, or the Windows-based software Media Go.

-All downloadable PSP and PlayStation games available for older PSP models are compatible with the PSP Go.
-Sony confirmed that almost all UMD-based PSP games released after October 1, 2009, would be available to download and that most older UMD-only games would also be downloadable.
+All downloadable PSP and PlayStation games available prior to the model's launch are compatible with the PSP Go.
+Sony confirmed that almost all UMD-based PSP games released after October 1, 2009, would be available to download and that most older UMD-only games would also be released for digital download in the future.